 No change, modification or amendment of this agreement shall be valid unless the same shall be in writing and signed by both parties hereto.

-All notifications shall be sent to the following individuals by certified mail or overnight delivery service: Aaron S. Brown, Vice Chancellor, Business and Financial Services, Riverside Community College District, located at 3801 Market Street, Riverside, CA 92501 and Denise Nakakihara, Regional Manager, Barnes & Noble College, located at 25401 Hugo Road, Laguna Niguel, CA 92677.
-A required copy, which shall not constitute notice, shall also be sent to: Barnes & Noble College Booksellers, LLC, 120 Mountain View Blvd., Basking Ridge, NJ 07920, Attn: Legal Department.
+All notifications shall be sent to the following individuals by certified mail: Aaron S. Brown, Vice Chancellor, Business and Financial Services, Riverside Community College District, located at 3801 Market Street, Riverside, CA 92501 and Denise Nakakihara, Regional Manager, Barnes & Noble College, located at 25401 Hugo Road, Laguna Niguel, CA 92677.